-The degrowth movement has developed out of a critique of modernity's hypertrophies, and rightly so.
-Modernity critiques often exhibit an ambivalent stance - some aspects of modernity are to be kept, others to be rejected; as Bennet (2006: 222) puts it, main nodes of modernity critique are still "infused with the hope that the world is susceptible to critical reasoning" (italics in the original).
-Nonetheless, the radical currents of modernity critique within the degrowth movement tend to dismiss the institutions of liberal, capitalist democracies as failed, corrupted and democracy-in-name-only.
+The degrowth movement has developed out of a critique of modernity's hypertrophies.
+Such critiques often exhibit an ambivalent stance, implying that some aspects of modernity are to be kept, others to be rejected.
+Nonetheless, the radical currents of modernity critique within the degrowth movement tend to dismiss the institutions of liberal democracies as failed, corrupted and democracy-in-name-only.

-Against this background, our main argument reads that the degrowth movement should avoid conflating a critique of modernity with a rejection of liberal democracy and the values of the open society.
-Some radical strands in the degrowth movement unintentionally endanger these values by pushing vocabularies of personal self-creation, truth and authenticity into the public discourse, potentially fostering illiberal trends.
-This is problematic because it takes the achievements of the open society for granted.
-Therefore, we propose to conceive of degrowth as a liberal project (including the option of radical change via reform, cf. Gorz 1964); drawing upon Rorty's concept of "irony and liberal hope" and Sen's and Habermas' deliberative understanding of democracy, we showed that not only is this approach compatible with the open society, "not giv[ing] lightly up hope that by such means as argument and careful observation, people may reach some kind of agreement on many problems of importance; and that, even where their demands and their interests clash, it is often possible to argue about the various demands and proposals" (Popper 2011[1945]: 431); it also lays out a clear road towards realization, since by promoting new vocabularies majorities for the degrowth project can be created.
-These majorities will not be created quickly - promotion of vocabularies is a slow process.
-Still the "baby" (i.e. core values of the open society) should not be thrown out with the "bathwater" (i.e. modernity's hypertrophies such as excessive instrumental rationalism).
+In contrast, we propose to conceive of degrowth as a liberal project (including the option of radical change via reform, cf. Gorz 1964); drawing upon Rorty's social hope based on changing vocabularies and Sen's and Habermas' deliberative understanding of democracy, we showed that not only is this approach compatible with a liberal conception of democracy, "not giv[ing] lightly up hope that by such means as argument and careful observation, people may reach some kind of agreement on many problems of importance; and that, even where their demands and their interests clash, it is often possible to argue about the various demands and proposals" (Popper 2011[1945]: 431); it also lays out a potential road towards realization, since by promoting new vocabularies majorities for the degrowth project can be created.